$2695 per person (twin share) | Single supplement $270

 Settle in for the evening with a delicious dinner and comfortable en-suite accommodation at the Outback Chapmanton Hotel.

 This morning begins with a highlight of your journey: a 1.5-hour scenic flight over Lake Eyre (Kati Thanda).
-Witness the vast salt lake and its breathtaking landscapes from above—a truly unforgettable experience.
+Witness the vast Salt Lake and its breathtaking landscapes from above—a truly unforgettable experience.

 We then journey south along the Oodnadatta Track.
 After lunch, we visit Nilpena Ediacara National Park, home to some of the world’s oldest known animal fossils.
 On a fully guided 1.5-hour tour, you’ll explore:

-After breakfast, we explore the remarkable Australian Arid Lands Botanic Garden on a guided one-hour tour.
+We explore the remarkable Australian Arid Lands Botanic Garden on a guided one-hour tour.
 Spanning 250 hectares, the gardens showcase South Australia’s unique desert flora set against dramatic outback scenery.

 After lunch, we begin our journey back to Adelaide, stopping for a final scenic visit to Port Germein — once home to the longest jetty in the Southern Hemisphere.
 Take in the coastal views and imagine the bustling trade days when wool and wheat were shipped across the globe from this tiny port town.